janberner/AuditingTutorial/README.md

 ## Audition of the vehicle state

 In a potential real life scenario of a vehicle state audition we would export the blockchain log file *blocks.log*, from a blockchain hosted in a trusted (cloud) environment, further called source chain.
 This file contains all information about the blockchain in a nonhuman readable format, thus it cannot be easily compromised.
 In the course of auditing the auditor would name us a point of time at which he would like to review the vehicle state of one or more vehicles.
-We would then go to our *notarCredence* smart contract that is deployed to the EOS mainnet and search for the timestamp that is closest to the one the auditor want to see.
+We would then retrieve the data from our *notarCredence* smart contract that is deployed to the EOS mainnet and search for the timestamp that is closest to the one the auditor want to check.
 Remark, the *notarCredence* smart contract stores blockIDs and their corresponding timestamps.
 Note, the EOS mainnet is a public blockchain with thousands of users and really strong security mechanisms, if you want to know more about them see [link](https://developers.eos.io/welcome/v2.1/protocol-guides/consensus_protocol#3-eosio-consensus-dpos--abft).
 By finding the best fitting timestamp we also get a blockID.
-This blockID belongs to a block in the source chain, that is during the audtion still operating.
+This blockID belongs to a block in the source chain, which is still operating during the audtion.
 We then edit the *blocks.log* file, with a EOSIO built in utility, so only the information till the block that was determined by the given timestamp remains in the file.
 Now we can use this file to replay the blockchain on a local audition machine.
-After the replay is finished and the state of the source blockchain has been reconstructed the auditor can the vehicle state of all vehicles to this point in time and also check the active business logic, which is completely hosted on chain via the smart contracts.
+After the replay is finished and the state of the source blockchain has been reconstructed the auditor can check the vehicle state of all vehicles to this point in time and also check the active business logic, which is completely hosted on chain via the smart contracts.
 Furthermore we can give the auditor a notary attestaion of the blocks by comparing the local blocks with the once stored on the public blockchain.

 To keep things simple and easy to implement the auditon process for this tutorial has been changed.
 Our source blockchain is the one you just setup earlier and the vehicle state is also created by you.
 It's now on you to decide how many kvps you want to have in your vehiclestate before we start the audition.
 If you want to add some more data go back to [Populate vehicle state ](#populate-vehicle-state).
 Once your are done filling the vehicle state and your testnet smart contract holds some notary data we can start the audition process.
  To do this open the script *Audition/auditVechicleState.js* specify one of the self-defined *vehicleIDs* (default is auditvec1) and define a *timeOfInterest*, this should be in the processing period of the notary function (the *app.js* we started earlier).
 Only in this period block hashes were 'notary attested' on the public blockchain.
 Make sure you execute the script from the *Audition* folder with `node auditVechicleState.js`.
 During the audition, all relevant information is displayed in the terminal.
 Now the process runs like described in the section above with the difference that the source blockchain is our own local blockchain that we just populated.
-To ensure no data is lost a backup of the essential files is created, this also enables us to quickly reconstruct the source blockchain.
-You can find all the blockchain related files in the directory *~/.local/share/eosio/nodeos$*.
+To ensure no data is lost a backup, of the essential files, is created, this also enables us to quickly reconstruct the source blockchain.
+By default, you can find all the blockchain related files in the directory *~/.local/share/eosio/nodeos*.
 Remark, since we only have one blockchain that we can use for the vehicle state and the replay, the source blockchain is "deleted" for the sake of the audition but can be restored as just mentioned.
 Atfer the repaly is finished we have the same result as in the scenario above.
-Also, the Vehicle state before and after the replay are read, the respective json files can be found in the *Audition/data* folder.
+Also, the Vehicle state before and after the replay are read and saved, the respective json files can be found in the *Audition/data* folder.
 Along side with a file containing the data of the testnet smart contract.
-To double check the notary attestation you (or I a real audition the auditor) can open the file *Audition/data/notaryData.json* and use `cleos get block <block_id>` with any block_id from that file and compare the timestamps.
+To double check the notary attestation you (or in a real audition the auditor) can open the file *Audition/data/notaryData.json* and use `cleos get block <block_id>` with any block_id from that file and compare the timestamps.
 This underlines the tamperevidence of the reconstructed blockchain and its included data.

 To restore your origin source blockchain use `node restoreSourceChain.js`, also from the directory